smarthomeNG/plugins/nuki/README.md

 #### nuki_id
 This attribute connects the related item with the corresponding Nuki Smart Lock.

-The `nuki_id` can be figured out via the REST API of the Nuki Bridge (see API documentation) or by just (re)starting SmarthomeNG with the configured Nuki plugin in the log level INFO / DEBUG.
+Nuki Bridge: `nuki_id` can be figured out via the REST API of the Nuki Bridge (see API documentation) or by just (re)starting SmarthomeNG with the configured Nuki plugin in the log level INFO / DEBUG.
 The `name` and the `nuki_id` of all paired Nuki Locks will be written to the log file of SmarthomeNG.

-Additionally, the IDs of all paired Nuki Locks are now also shown in the web interface of the plugin!
+Additionally, the IDs of all Nuki Locks paired via the Nuki Bridge are now also shown in the web interface of the plugin!

+MQTT: `nuki_id` can be figured out via a MQTT tool, such as MQTT Explorer, once MQTT has been activated in the Nuki App.

 #### nuki_trigger

-There are four types of nuki triggers, `action`, `state`, `doorstate` (only Nuki 2.0!) and `battery`.
+There are four types of NUKI triggers, which are available via the Nuki Bridge API: `action`, `state`, `doorstate` (only Nuki 2.0!) and `battery`.

+Via MQTT there are alternative NUKI triggers:  `mqtt_state`, `mqtt_mode` (the old doorstate), `mqtt_battery_critical`, `mqtt_mqtt_battery_charge_state` and `mqtt_action`
 An item can only have one trigger attribute at once.

-##### action
+##### action / mqtt_action
-If you declare an item with the attribute `nuki_trigger: action` you can send actions to your Nuki lock.
+If you declare an item with the attribute `nuki_trigger: action` or `nuki_trigger: mqtt_action` you can send actions to your Nuki lock.
 Below you can find a list of possible lock actions:

 * 1     (unlock)